clojure/tools.namespace/README.md

 Based on file modification timestamps and the graph of dependencies, the `refresh` function will reload *only* the namespaces that have changed, in dependency order.
-But first, it will *unload* the namespaces that changed to clear out any old definitions.
+But first, it will *unload* (remove) the namespaces that changed to clear out any old definitions.

 This is quite unlike `(require ... :reload)`.
 Calling `refresh` will *blow away your old code*.
 Sometimes this is helpful: it can catch